Jam City (company): History

 Jam City bought the intellectual property, management, and development team of Bingo Pop from Uken Games in November 2018, expanding geographically into Toronto, Canada.
 Also in 2018, Jam City and Disney reached a multi-year deal for Jam City to develop licensed games based on stories and characters from Disney and Pixar.
 As part of that deal, Jam City took over the game Disney Emoji Blitz.
 Jam City's first new game under its deal with Disney was Frozen Adventures based on the Frozen and Frozen 2 films, which launched the next year.

 Jam City announced in January 2019 that it raised US$145 million in funding from JPMorgan Chase Bank, Bank of America Merrill Lynch, and others to support Jam City's acquisitions and global growth initiatives.
 Jam City acquired Berlin-based studio 231 Play in April.
 DeWolfe told GamesBeat that the acquisition of studios in Toronto and Berlin allowed Jam City to expand into more game genres, such as solitaire, mahjong, and bingo.
 According to analytics provider Sensor Tower, solitaire, mahjong, and bingo games ranked among Jam City's top games as of February 2021.
 By mid-2020, Jam City's valuation was estimated at greater than $2 billion.

 On May 20, 2021, Jam City announced it would become a public company through a merger with DPCM Capital Inc., a special-purpose acquisition company.
 The merger valued Jam City at $1.2 billion, including debt.
 The merger was expected to close later in 2021.
-Through the deal, Jam City was also acquire video game developer Ludia, the maker of games based on the Jurassic World franchise, for $165 million in September.
+Through the deal, Jam City was also able to acquire video game developer Ludia, which made games based on the Jurassic World franchise, for $165 million in September.
 In August 2022, Jam City laid off 150–200 people (17% of its headcount), primarily affecting Ludia.
+DeWolfe and Whitcomb resigned from the company in January 2023 to establish Plai Labs.
+In their place, Jam City moved Yguado into the CEO role and apoointed Netmarble's chairman, SeungWon Lee, as the executive chairman.